GeomorphOnline/GeomorphOnline.github.io/lessons/_soil/composition_texture.md

 * Know what the common composition of soil is (but that this varies!)
 * Recognize the soil ternary diagram and the textural names: sand, silt, clay, and loam (a mix)
+* Learn the basics of what goes into a soil classification

 ## Soil composition